Last updated: July 3, 2022

 Hard drive failures are among the most annoying for the user.
-They are even more so if we have not made a recent backup.
+They are even more so if you have not made a recent backup.

 If one of your hard drives makes funny noise or has been contaminated with malware, then it is best to plug in an external recovery hard drive containing TestDisk software and make a clone your disk before the latter completely lets go.

-If your hard drive contains your OS, you will have to dismantle it to try the recovery on another PC.
-Above all, you should not manually copy the failed disk files under penalty of overwriting data or accelerating the decay of your gear.
+If your hard drive contains your OS, you will need to disassemble it to attempt recovery on another PC.
+Above all, you should not manually copy files from a broken disk, otherwise you will overwrite data or accelerate the deterioration of your equipment.

-In previous articles, we have already seen how optimize Windows 10.
-Here we will see how clone hard drive Windows 10 and once the image is created, we will see how to access files and restore them to another PC.
+In previous articles, we have already seen how optimiser Windows 10.
+Here we will see how clone hard drive Windows 10 and once the image is created we will see how to access files and restore them to another PC.

 Step 1: download and install Testdisk

-To begin with, it is therefore necessary download Testdisk here which has the particularity of running on all operating systems (Windows 10, MacOS and Linux).
+To begin with, it is therefore necessary download Testdisk here which has the particularity of working on all operating systems (Windows 10, MacOS and Linux).

-TestDisk does not require any installation.
-Unzip the archive and place the folder in the hard drive or USB key that will be used to accommodate the data.
+TestDisk requires no installation.
+Unzip the archive and place the folder on the hard drive or USB key that will be used to store the data.

 Remember that if your hard drive or the partition to be recovered is 120 GB, the image will be 120 GB even if your hard drive contains more than 70% free space.